Ryanair complains to EU antitrust watchdog about alleged Lufthansa price-fixing

-BRUSSELS, June 25 (Reuters) - Ryanair has filed a complaint to EU antitrust regulators about alleged talks between Lufthansa’s Italian unit Air Dolomiti and three Italian airlines to fix prices, the chief legal officer of Europe’s biggest budget airline said on Thursday.
+BRUSSELS (Reuters) - Ryanair (RYA.I) has filed a complaint to EU antitrust regulators about alleged talks between Lufthansa’s (LHAG.DE) Italian unit Air Dolomiti and three Italian airlines to fix prices, the chief legal officer of Europe’s biggest budget airline said on Thursday.

 The complaint also cites alleged price fixing in Austria involving Lufthansa’s local unit Austrian Airlines.